nogibjj/IDS706-Individual_Project_2_us26/README.md

 1. **Rust source code**
 Rust Initiation using cargo init

-initialize a new Rust project by running ‘cargo init` inside the directory, it will set up a new Rust project by:
+Initialize a new Rust project by running ‘cargo init` inside the directory, it will set up a new Rust project by:

 Creating a Cargo.toml file, which contains configuration data, dependencies, and other metadata about the Rust project.